Chrisw00d1/project-3-server/README.md

 <a name="overview"></a>
 ## Overview
 The third project had us split into groups of three where we had 10 days to build a full stack app.
+I worked with Devante and Dom for this project.
 We were introduced to branching on git and how to deal with merge issues for the project.
 Our app is based around different food where users are able to share plates they have made with each other and can rate them.

 You can add a plate [here](https://r8-my-pl8.netlify.app/)

-You can see the frontend [here](https://github.com/Chrisw00d1/project-3-client)
+You can see the backend [here](https://github.com/Chrisw00d1/project-3-server)

 <a name="brief"></a>
 ## Brief